pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

        SHOULD NOT accept uploads containing such environment markers)

-For backwards compatibility with older locking and installation tools, the ``extras`` and ``dependency_groups`` fields are currently only considered valid in :ref:`lock files <lock-file-spec>` (where they allow consumers of the lock file to selectively install optional parts of the locked dependency tree).
+For backwards compatibility with older locking and installation tools, the ``extras`` and ``dependency_groups`` fields are currently only valid for use in ``packages.marker`` fields in :ref:`lock files <lock-file-spec>`.
+For these comparisons, the ``extras`` and ``dependency_groups`` sets used for the marker evaluation refer to the *currently selected* extras and dependency groups when installing from the lock file, not the full set of defined extras and dependency groups listed in the corresponding top level lock file fields.
+The interface for selecting which extras and dependency groups to install is tool dependent.
-Publishing tools SHOULD emit an error if projects attempt to use them in their published metadata, and index servers SHOULD NOT accept uploads referencing these fields.
+Publishing tools SHOULD emit an error if projects attempt to reference the ``extras`` or ``dependency_groups`` fields in their published dependency declaration metadata, and index servers SHOULD NOT accept uploads referencing these fields.
 Outside lock file processing, marker evaluation environments DO NOT need to define these fields.

 The ``extra`` field is also special, as it expects set-like behaviour, but predates the addition of ``Set of strings`` as a defined marker field type.
-Accordingly, for this field only, ``extra == "name"`` is equivalent to ``"name" in extras``, while ``extra != "name"`` is equivalent to ``"name" not in extras``.
+Accordingly, ``extra == "name"`` in a dependency declaration is similar to ``"name" in extras``, while ``extra != "name"`` is similar to ``"name" not in extras``.
+For dependency marker evaluations, the set of extra names used for these comparisons is the full set of requested extras for *that particular package*, whether requested directly in a top level dependency declaration, or indirectly in a transitive dependency declaration.
 Other comparison operations on ``extra`` are not defined and publishing tools SHOULD emit an error, index servers MAY disallow uploads containing such environment markers, while locking and installation tools SHOULD evaluate them as False.

 Unlike the newer ``extras`` field, environment markers using this field SHOULD be accepted by both publishing tools and index servers.
 Marker evaluation environments intended for project dependency declarations will typically need to handle evaluation of ``extra`` field comparisons, while other evaluations of environment markers will not generally need to do so.
+The legacy ``extra`` comparison syntax is NOT permitted in lock file ``packages.marker`` fields, and installation tools SHOULD reject lock files containing such comparisons as invalid.

 The ``implementation_version`` marker variable is derived from :py:data:`sys.implementation.version <sys.implementation>`: